Recommendations & Conclusions

 The potential for human error and bias notwithstanding, deployers should not solely rely on outputs produced with AI tools to determine their decision-making, particularly in areas that could affect the rights and standing of the individuals or entities concerned, such as insurance decisions or recruitment.
 These algorithmic decisions should always …

-Government response.
 The government states that existing UK data protection law already provides safeguards for individuals, including the right to human review and to contest automated decisions.
-It also notes the Algorithmic Transparency Recording Standard requires publishing information on human review and …
+It also notes the Algorithmic Transparency Recording Standard requires publishing information on human review and the Generative AI framework recommends …

 Department for Science, Innovation and Technology